 Eggs are the universal symbol of fertility and new life and the most identifiable symbol of the Easter holiday.
 Coloring eggs has been a custom dating back to the Pagan times when bright colors were symbolic of spring and a celebration of the spring equinox.

 In modern times, people around the world decorate eggs to celebrate Easter.
 In the States, dyeing eggs is a quintessential family affair that is often followed by a fun-filled Easter egg hunt.

 Whether you are dyeing eggs with your kids or simply want to decorate your kitchen and dining area for the holiday, these artistic egg-adorning ideas will illuminate your Easter spirit.
 Multiple colors, stenciled designs and marbleizing are just a few of the creative techniques that will make your beautiful eggs a special find.

-THE BASICSEgg decorating does not require many ingredients.
+Egg decorating does not require many ingredients.
 Here is a small list of necessities.

 - Hard cooked eggs

 - Coloring agents (food coloring or natural dyes)

 - White vinegar